-This is the ultimate guide to free things to do in Amsterdam, Holland.
+This is the ultimate guide to free things to do in Amsterdam, Holland (2023 edition).

 Now we all know Amsterdam can be a rather expensive place at times.
-Visit one of the city’s major museums and you will pay up to 20 euros per person.
+Visit one of the city’s major attractions and you can pay upwards of 25 euros per person.
 That’s not exactly small change.

 That’s where we come in.
 Everyone loves a freebie and we have spent years criss-crossing the city on the hunt for free things to do.
-By following our special AmsterdamTips.com guide you can explore Amsterdam without breaking the bank.
+With our specially curated AmsterdamTips.com guide you can explore Amsterdam without breaking the bank.

 The following list contains 101 free things to see, do and visit in Amsterdam.
 Whether you are on a serious cheapskate budget or just want to save a little money here and there, this list could be for you.

 So for now put away your purse or wallet and read on.
-By looking at Amsterdam from a different angle, hopefully you will find a number of (great) things to do to keep yourself occupied and amused.
+By looking at Amsterdam from a different angle, you will hopefully find a good number of things to do to keep yourself occupied and amused.
 As a bonus we will even mention where to spend your precious penny for free!

 Our journey starts out with the top 10 free things followed by the rest.
 Enjoy!